 Acceptable Development Standard (a) Buildings setback generally A building must have a minimum setback of 1 metre and maximum of 3 metres from the primary street.
-A building must have a minimum setback 1 metre from the secondary street. (b) Setback of Garages and Carports A garage or carport opening must have a minimum setback of 1.5 metres from the side and rear boundary. (c) Street walls A wall or fence within the primary street setback area must be visually permeable above
+A building must have a minimum setback 1 metre from the secondary street. (b) Setback of Garages and Carports A garage or carport must have a minimum setback of 1.5 metres from the side and rear boundary. (c) Street walls and fences A wall or fence within the primary street setback area must be visually permeable above 750mm from natural ground level to a maximum height of 1.8 metres.
+A wall or fence within the primary street setback area must be masonry, timber or decorative metal.

-Acceptable Development Standard and fences 750mm from natural ground level to a maximum height of 1.8 metres.
-A wall or fence within the primary street setback area must be masonry, timber or decorative metal. (d) Buildings setback from the boundary The ground floor of a building must be setback a minimum of 1.5 metres from the rear laneway.
-The ground floor of a building must be setback a minimum of 2 metres from the rear street. (e) Buildings on the boundary Nil side setbacks are permitted. (f) Setback of retaining walls Nil side setbacks are permitted. (g) Open Space Provision A minimum of 30% open space must be provided. (h) Outdoor An outdoor living area to be provided: Living Area with a minimum area of 16sqm; discrete acceptable force a babiliable acceptable. directly accessible from a habitable room; with a religious length and width dispersion of 4 rectors and. with a minimum length and width dimension of 4 metres; and to have at least two thirds without permanent roof cover. (i) Building The wall of a building, measured to the eaves from the highest point on primary street height alignment, must not exceed 6 metres.
-For a building fronting Lakeside Drive, a portion of the front façade must be 2 storeys. (j) Visual Privacy Major openings and unenclosed outdoor active habitable spaces (balconies, verandahs, d, terraces or other outdoor living areas) which have a floor area more than 0.5m above natural ground level and which overlook any part of any other residential property behind its street setback line must front the primary street or rear of the lot. (k) Solar access A building must not overshadow more than 50% of the required outdoor living area on for adjoining the adjoining property, as cast at midday, 21 June. sites If a let adjains a language than rehigular aggree must only be provided from the language (I) Vehicular Access If a lot adjoins a laneway then vehicular access must only be provided from the laneway. (m) Entrances (i) In the case of lots adjoining Lakeside Drive a dwelling must have a front door for lots adjoining facing Lakeside Drive.
-Lakeside Drive (ii) In the case of lots adjoining both Lakeside Drive and Cornell Parade a portico, gatehouse or other like structure, must: (A) face Cornell Parade; (B) be located within 1.5 metres of the Cornel Parade street alignment; and (C) not be greater than 2.5 metres wide and 3.5 metres high.
+Acceptable Development Standard (d) Buildings setback from the boundary The ground floor of a building must be setback a minimum of 1.5 metres from the rear laneway.
+The ground floor of a building must be setback a minimum of 2 metres from the rear street. (e) Buildings on the boundary Nil side setbacks are permitted. (f) Setback of retaining walls Nil side setbacks are permitted. (g) Open Space Provision A minimum of 30% open space must be provided. (h) Outdoor An outdoor living area to be provided: Living Area with a minimum area of 16sqm; directly accessible from a habitable room; with a minimum length and width dimension of 4 metres; and to have at least two thirds without permanent roof cover. (i) Building to have at least two thirds without permanent roof cover.
+The wall of a building, measured to the eaves from the highest point on primary street height alignment, must not exceed 6 metres.
+For a building fronting Lakeside Drive, a portion of the front façade must be 2 storeys. (j) Visual Privacy Major openings and unenclosed outdoor active habitable spaces (balconies, verandahs, terraces or other outdoor living areas) which have a floor area more than 0.5m above natural round level and which overlook any part of any other residential property behind its street setback line must front the primary street or rear of the lot. (k) Solar access for adjoining sites A building must not overshadow more than 50% of the required outdoor living area on the adjoining property, as cast at midday, 21 June.
+(I) Vehicular Access If a lot adjoins a laneway then vehicular access must only be provided from the laneway. (m) Entrances for lots adjoining Lakeside Drive In the case of lots adjoining Lakeside Drive a dwelling must have a front door facing Lakeside Drive. (ii) In the case of lots adjoining both Lakeside Drive and Cornell Parade a portico, gatehouse or other like structure, must: (A) face Cornell Parade; (B) be located within 1.5 metres of the Cornel Parade street alignment; and (C) not be greater than 2.5 metres wide and 3.5 metres high.

-The following Structure Plan provisions take precedence over, and operate as variations, to the relevant R-Code standards and thereby. constitute replace the Performance Criteria and Acceptable Development provisions of the R-Codes.
+The following Structure Plan provisions take precedence over, and operate as variations, to the relevant R-Code standards and thereby constitute Acceptable Development.
 All provisions of the R-Codes not mentioned below are deemed to apply.